-Over the last week 5 people have described a situation in which their once relaxed puppy has growled.
+Over the last week 5 people have described a situation in which their once relaxed puppy has either growled or become scared of something.
 The situations of all these puppies are different but they have one thing is common: The second fear impact phase of their development.

-Firstly, this is a very normal part of puppy development as I will go on to describe and not a blog about aggressive dogs.
-That is a different subject all together.
+Firstly, this is a very normal part of puppy development.
 This stage is temporary, completely normal and you are not alone!

 The second fear impact period or phase of a dog’s development is anywhere between 4 and 14 months.
 They suddenly fear situations or experiences they didn’t before.
 They may be wary of new situations and people.
 Don’t worry this is not a continuous period but rather a series of short bursts popping up occasionally.

-You might experience territoriality, resource guarding (protective behaviour), fear of strangers to name a few.
+You might experience territoriality, anxiety, resource guarding (protective behaviour), fear of objects, strangers or noises to name a few.

 Why does this happen?

 Dogs are like humans in that they produce altricial offspring- they require care from their parents for a period of time after they are born.
 This is unlike a giraffe for example who has to be able to get up and run away from danger from day one.
 You will notice with altricial offspring that they have no fear, they try and jump from heights, walk towards a fire that sort of thing.
 As they get older and more independent, the more cautious they become.

 How can I help my puppy during this stage?